11ty/11ty-website/docs/config.md

  {% addedin "0.6.0" %}

-Opts into a full deep merge when combining the Data Cascade.
+Opts in to a full deep merge when combining the Data Cascade.
 This will use `lodash.mergewith` to combine Arrays and deep merge Objects, rather than a simple top-level merge using `Object.assign`.
 Read more at [Issue #147](https://github.com/11ty/eleventy/issues/147).

 {% codetitle ".eleventy.js" %}